by Randall S. Hansen, Ph.D., and Katharine Hansen, Ph.D.

 - Do address your letter to a named individual.

-- Don’t use a sexist salutation, such as “Gentlemen” when answering a blind ad.
+- Don’t use a generic salutation, such as “To Whom It May Concern” when answering a blind ad.

 - Do send an original letter to each employer.

-- Don’t use such clich’s as “Enclosed please find my resume” or “As you can see on my resume enclosed herewith.”
+- Don’t use cliches, such as, “Enclosed, please find my resume.”
 Employers can see that your resume is enclosed; they don’t need you to tell them.
 Such trite phrases just waste precious space.
-And don’t use pleonasms (wordy phrases), which also waste space.

 - Do use simple language and uncomplicated sentence structure.
 Ruthlessly eliminate all unnecessary words.
 Follow the journalist’s credo: Write tight!

 - Do write cover letters that are unique and specific to you, but if you’re having troubles getting started, consider using our Dynamic Cover Letter Formula.
 And do take advantage of these free cover letter samples.